+Portrait of Sakæus, about 1792-1819.
+Inuit hunter, interpreter and artist.
 Alexander Nasmyth.
 1818.
-Portrait of Sakæus, about 1792-1819.
-Inuit hunter, interpreter and artist.
-Oil and panel.
-Courtesy of the National Galleries of Scotland (PG 2488).
+Oil on panel.
+29.9 x 22 cm.
+National Galleries of Scotland.
+Purchased 1981.
+PG 2488.
+Reproduced courtesy of the National Galleries of Scotland

 In early 1818, Sakæus sat for Alexander Nasmyth's portrait.
 From his studio in Edinburgh, Nasmyth painted Sakæus as a strong and rosy-cheeked, healthy-looking Inuit hunter upon a dramatic background of unruly clouds.
 With a focused gaze extending beyond the frame and into the distance, the hunter is firmly gripping his harpoon and ropes with both hands, ready to attack the animal (a seal?) that may show itself to him.